Muadh-Adekunle-Monsuru/University-Notes/CPS 203/Web Cont..md

 [02/12/2022]

 #### Web Application

----
-1. Look for more web server

-2. Difference between web app and desktop using the following parameters:
-	- Maintenance
-	- Usage Scale which ones is used most
-	- Speed and performance
-	- Bandwidth Cost
-	- Portability

----

 **Define a Web Application:**
 A web application builds on a website.
 It takes users inputs that affects back end  business logic and the web server typically interacts with other backend servers.